 Sunitinib is an oral tyrosine kinase inhibitor targeting the vascular endothelial growth factor pathway.

 Treatment options for patients with T3a, N0, M0 disease

-Radical resection is the accepted, often curative, therapy for patients with this stage of renal cell cancer.
+Radical resection is the accepted, often curative therapy for patients with this stage of renal cell cancer.
 The operation includes removal of the kidney, adrenal gland, perirenal fat, and Gerota's fascia, with or without a regional lymph node dissection.
-Lymphadenectomy is commonly employed, but its effectiveness has not been definitively proven.
-EBRT has been given before or after nephrectomy without conclusive evidence that it improves survival when compared with the results of surgery alone; however, it may benefit selected patients with more extensive tumors.
+Lymphadenectomy is commonly used, but its effectiveness has not been definitively proven.
+EBRT has been given before or after nephrectomy, without conclusive evidence that it improves survival compared with the results of surgery alone.
+However, it may benefit selected patients with more extensive tumors.